 Gloria Long Anderson is the Fuller E. Callaway Professor of Chemistry at Morris Brown College, and its vice president for academic affairs.
 She has served as interim president of Morris Brown, and as vice chair of the Corporation for Public Broadcasting.
 She was a pioneer in the field of nuclear magnetic resonance spectroscopy, and is known for her studies of fluorine-19 and solid rocket propellants.

-Rosalind G. Brewer, also known as “Roz”, is an American businesswoman serving as the CEO of Walgreens Boots Alliance.
-With her appointment at Walgreens in March 2021, she is one of only two Black women CEOs of Fortune 500 companies .
-Brewer is the first African American woman to become: CEO of Walgreens Boots Alliance, group president and COO of Starbucks, and CEO of Sam’s Club.
-She has also held various leadership positions at Walmart and Kimberly-Clark.
+Rosalind G. Brewer is an American businesswoman, and the CEO of Walgreens Boots Alliance since March 2021.
+She is one of only two Black women CEOs of Fortune 500 companies .
+Brewer is the first African American woman to become CEO of Walgreens Boots Alliance, group president and COO of Starbucks, and CEO of Sam’s Club.

 William “Bil” Clemons, Jr. is an American structural biologist and Professor of Biochemistry at Caltech.
 He is best known for his work solving the atomic structure of the ribosome with dissertation advisor, Nobel Prize winner in Chemistry, Venki Ramakrishnan.
 He is also known for his work on the structure and function of proteins involved in membrane translocation and docking of proteins, including the membrane protein translocation channel SecY, chaperones involved in the targeting of tail-anchored membrane proteins in the Get pathway, and signal recognition proteins of the Twin-arginine tran...